Bad Omens: 2013–2015: Early years

+2015–2017: Bad Omens

-After months of rehearsal in Folio's basement, the band set off to Belleville, New Jersey, to record their debut album with producer Will Putney (Upon a Burning Body, The Amity Affliction, Body Count) at Graphic Nature Audio.
-That very same year in December, the band landed a record deal and released a single and complementary music video for "Glass Houses" through the Sumerian YouTube channel.
+After months of rehearsal in Folio's basement, the band set off to Belleville, New Jersey, to record their debut album with producer Will Putney (Upon a Burning Body, Fit For an Autopsy, Body Count) at Graphic Nature Audio.
+That same year in December, the band landed a record deal and released a single and complementary music video for "Glass Houses" through the Sumerian YouTube channel.
 The single received some attention.
 A month later, the band released "Exit Wounds".
 They played on the Sumerian Records 10 Year Tour alongside Born of Osiris, Veil of Maya, After the Burial and Erra.
 In April 2016, "The Worst in Me" was released, throwing Bad Omens into the limelight with almost one-million streams in a month.
 This garnered Bad Omens an opening spot on the Ten Years in the Black Tour, a tenth-anniversary Sumerian Records tour headlined by Asking Alexandria, with supporting acts such as Veil of Maya (in certain shows), After the Burial, Upon a Burning Body, I See Stars and Born of Osiris.
 This tour not only boosted their morale as a band, but also shed light on their debut album that had just been released on August 19, 2016.
-The album received positive reviews, with Metal Injection rating it an 8.5 out of 10.
-Many critics compared it to Bring Me the Horizon's Sempiternal release in 2013.
-Bad Omens' rising fame got them a spot on Warped Tour in 2017, which gave them notice from pop punk fans and metal fans alike.
+The album received comparisons to Bring Me the Horizon's Sempiternal release in 2013.
+The same year their record came out, in 2016, they started doing live Bad Omens concert shows in sizable venues across the US as well.

+Bad Omens' rising fame got them a spot on Warped Tour in 2017.
 The same year, Noah Sebastian worked with American deathcore act, Winds of Plague on their fifth studio album Blood of My Enemy.
-The band embarked on what is seemingly their largest tour yet, supporting Parkway Drive on their Reverence tour along with Stick to Your Guns in the spring of 2018.
-After the tour, the band took time off to finish writing their sophomore album.
+The band supported Parkway Drive on their Reverence tour along with Stick to Your Guns in the spring of 2018.